Women's Eyeglasses & Frames:

 Do you wear the same shoes or earrings every single day for years?
 Probably not, so why would you want to wear the same frame every day?

 - Eyewear is more than a medical device.
-Some women think gold frames go with everything, and that might be true for them.
+Some women think gold or silver frames go with everything, and that might be true for them.
 But is it true for you?

 If you really are on a tight budget, then by all means choose one frame that you'll be happy wearing with any outfit and in any situation.
 Opticians excel at helping their customers find such frames.